Silvokyda/rentisha/README.md

 For any questions or feedback, please reach out to [email](mailto:devs.josia@gmail.com).

-This README.md file provides a comprehensive overview of the Kodisha rental application project, including its features, technical requirements, and contribution guidelines.
+This README.md file provides a comprehensive overview of the Becima rental application project, including its features, technical requirements, and contribution guidelines.